This blog post was originally posted on January 18, 2017, and was updated on September 12, 2019.

 Yes, there are lots of people around.
 Yes, lots of bars and restaurants close for the celebration.
 But seeing Semana Santa in Seville is seeing what makes this city tick.
 An unabashedly religious celebration, people of all ages enjoy Holy Week.
 However, they appreciate it not purely for its religious component alone.
 Many people participate purely for the tradition of it, an insight into the mindset of the passionate locals in this city.
 Also, at the end of the day, if you arrive and can’t handle the celebration in the center, you can always head to a nearby village for a little escape.

 Want to learn more about the treasured Semana Santa tradition?
 Check out this video from our expert guide, Sara, as she takes you through some of the basics of Holy Week.

-Our unique Sacred Seville: Insider Semana Santa Tour & Easter Tapas experience is almost sold out for 2019!
-Snag the last remaining spot if you want to experience Holy Week like never before, accompanied by your guide who’s actually a nazareno!
+Tickets are going fast for our 2020 Sacred Seville: Insider Semana Santa Tour & Easter Tapas experience!
+Snag one of the last remaining spots if you want to experience Holy Week like never before.
 You’ll enjoy Lenten tapas, a behind-the-scenes look at a float getting ready to go out, and the insider tips to make the rest of your Semana Santa in Seville unforgettable.

 After studying in Andalusia, Jaimie made sure he was on the first possible flight back to Seville—the day after graduation!
 Many years later, he is fully immersed in Spain’s culinary world and has shown thousands of guests the secrets of sherry and tapas.